Bell Girl Day Grants Overview

 - Applications will be reviewed by the DiscoverE grant administrator.

-- Applicants will be notified of a decision within three to four weeks of submission.
+- Applicants will be notified of a decision by early December.

 Introduce a Girl to Engineering Day events can include, but are not limited to:

-- Host a Girls Night Out event where girls can meet and speak with female engineers and engineering students.
+- Host an in person or virtual event where girls can meet and speak with female engineers and engineering students.

-- Organize a trip to a local science center or to see the film, Dream Big, and plan hands-on activities for afterward.
+- Organize a trip or virtual trip to a local science center or to see the film, Dream Big, and plan hands-on activities for afterward.